unselles/SCP5K_SDK_Site/docs/basics/creatingpackages/index.md

 * **The _P portion is used to 'patch' the files, which helps prevent unnecessary crashes.** The rest of the name is optional, but it's helpful for organization.
 :::

 3. Next, go back to your project’s cooked `Content` folder and copy both the `Content and Plugins` folders.
 Depending on the content you’ve modified, you might only have one of these folders.
-Paste the copied folder(s) into your mod folder. **Do not to copy any other folders.**
 4. Paste the copied folder(s) over to your mod folder. **Do not copy any other folders.**

 ### Creating Packages from Cooked Content